Liam105-AI/Oxford-AI-Summit_Loan-Application-E2E-Journey/README.md

 - Mobile application version

 ### **Developer**
-Built as part of the Oxford AI Summit Challenge by Liam - showcasing enterprise-grade multi-agent system development.
+Built as part of the Oxford AI Summit Challenge by Liam - showcasing multi-agent system development.